 Structural Inspection

-The roofing contractor will check for signs of sagging or uneven roof planes, in addition to assessing the condition of the gutter system, soffit, fascia, and chimney.
-The roofer may also inspect the ventilation system, as improper venting increases the risk of ice damage forming and can lead to heat buildup that reduces the life of the roof.
+The roofing contractor will check for signs of sagging or uneven roof planes and assess the condition of the gutter system, soffit, fascia, and chimney.
+They may also inspect the ventilation system.
+Improper venting can lead to heat buildup and increases the risk of ice dams forming, which shortens the roof’s life.

 Material Inspection

-The roofer will be looking for missing, loose, curling, or damaged roofing materials.
+The inspector will look for missing, loose, curling, or damaged roofing materials.
 They will also check for stains, rust, moss, or missing flashing.
 Rubber boots and seals around vent pipes will be inspected for gaps or deterioration.

 Interior Inspection

 Some types of roof damage are easily identified by signs inside your home.
-Because roof leaks ultimately cause damage to your home’s interior, the roofer will check the attic, interior ceilings, and interior walls for signs of water damage from a roof leak.
-Common signs include water stains, rot, mold, and bubbling or peeling paint.
+Because roof leaks ultimately cause damage to your home’s interior, the roofer will check the attic, ceilings, and interior walls for signs of water damage from a roof leak.
+Common signs include water stains, bubbling or peeling paint, rot, and mold.

-A roof inspection helps identify problems before they get out of hand and become expensive to fix.
+A roof inspection helps identify problems before they get out of hand and become expensive.

 When Should I Have My Roof Inspected?